markdown-extended/manifest/mde-manifest.md

     1 tab = 4 spaces = 1 indentation level

-Any block of content that requires an indentation MAY allow any other syntax's rule to be used in that content, considering the first character of the first indented line as the new left side of its own indentation.
+Any block of content that requires an indentation MAY allow any other syntax's rule to be used in that content, considering the position of the first character of the first indented line as the new left side of its own indentation.

 The global rules for blocks sequences are: